haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 	- Split the line into sections for overground and underground track
 	- Don't forget to save your edits and toggle off editing

-5. Now look at the ring_rail_line_stations and railway_stations layers, for the visualization we would only like to have the stations that are part of the ring rail line, and have them seperated by
+5. Now look at the ring_rail_line_stations and railway_stations layers, for the visualization we would only like to have the stations that are part of the ring rail line, and have them seperated by pre-existing, new, and planned stations.
+	- Let's start by removing the stations that are not part of the ring rail line, select them and

-5. Make a visualization to show the ring rail line.
+7. Make a visualization to show the ring rail line.
 Show on your map: where the railway is underground, which stations are new and whatever else you find convenient.
 You can use data you have from previous exercises (e.g. sea -layer).

 ---